ariscript/www/content/blog/khoury/index.md

 ### Compilers

-I haven't taken Compilers and wanted to take it this upcoming semester, but wasn't able to.
-I really like the course as it's structured now, without reverting to the old [Dragon Book](https://suif.stanford.edu/dragonbook/) as will likely be the case if the core curriculum changes per the current proposal (or my knowledge of it).
-The course teaches a modern approach to compilers will help further my interest in programming languages and compilers, and potentially do research in the [PRL](https://prl.ccs.neu.edu).
-Northeastern is very unique among universities to teach compilers in this specific way, and I believe that our CS program is all the better for offering it as-is.
+I'm registered to take Compilers this upcoming semester with Prof. Lerner.
+Much like Software Development, this course is also a in some ways a culminiating course in the Fundamentals track, and in the words of Professor Lerner himself, "the final form" of the design topics introduced in the previous three Fundamentals track courses.
+The course teaches a modern approach to compiler design, using industrial languages created specifically for this purpose - giving students practical experience in compiler systems.
+Northeastern is very unqiue among universities to teach the course in this way, and I believe that our computer science program benefits from it greatly.
+It helps students get prepared both for industrial jobs in this area and for further education or research.

 ## Other Testimonies